 Lifeline is the only program that directly helps low-income households afford voice and broadband services so that parents can find work or check in with their employers, children can complete their homework at home, people can speak with their doctors about their prescriptions or health concerns, and families can experience the benefits of connectivity enjoyed by their peers.

-The FCC Chairman’s proposal to significantly reduce the Lifeline program’s budget will lead to rationing of critical services among low-income consumers, particularly those families in urban areas.
+The former FCC Chairman’s proposal to significantly reduce the Lifeline program’s budget would have led to rationing of critical services among low-income consumers, particularly those families in urban areas.
 And by limiting Lifeline program participants to carriers that own their own facilities, the FCC will remove 75% of the current Lifeline providers, thus severely limiting the reach of Lifeline assistance and consumer choice.

 Low-income households everywhere in the nation deserve affordable access to voice and internet through Lifeline.
 Please continue to allow a variety of Lifeline providers in the program so people have a choice of wireless and lines to the home.